-Teaching students the value of giving back to their communities is essential, and teaches them important social emotional learning skills.
-But how can teachers make student volunteer projects truly meaningful?
-What’s going to spark that spirit of volunteerism in your students and make it stick?
+So how can teachers make student volunteer opportunities truly meaningful?
+What’s going to ignite that spirit of giving in your students and make it stick?
 Ownership!
-Having your students participate in choosing and planning a service project will provide them with a sense of purpose, as well as help them hone their SEL voice.
+When students participate in choosing and planning a service project, it provides them with a sense of purpose, and helps them strengthen their social emotional core.
 That’s why we have compiled our top volunteer opportunities for kids to help get you started.

-1. Write letters to soldiers far from home or to patients in the hospital.
+1. Send letters to soldiers far from home or to patients in the hospital.

 Nothing warms the heart like a handwritten note from creative kids who love to show and spread joy!
 Talk to your students and identify an organization or group of people, such as a local children’s hospital or people serving in the military overseas that your students might like to write to.
 Discuss what makes a good pen pal and what your students might say and ask in their letters.
 Help your students understand why the group you’ve chosen would benefit from their words.
 Make letter writing fun and organize your efforts by setting up correspondence stations with awesome crafting and writing supplies.

-What your students will learn: compassion.
-Showing compassion for people experiencing challenges can be as simple as writing a letter.
+Social-Emotional focus: Compassion Showing compassion for people experiencing challenges can be as simple as jotting a thoughtful note.

-What your students will learn: relationship skills.
-Not only will students use this event to give back, they will also build relationship and social skills with their peers and community.
+Social-Emotional focus: Relationship Skills Not only will students use this event to give back, they will also build relational and social skills with their peers and community members.

-You don’t need to spend a lot of money or get too fancy.
+There are many volunteer opportunities that don’t require a a ton of money or effort.
 Sharing the gift of time and kindness with neighbors is simple and free.
 Take your students’ youthful spirit on the road with a trip to a local senior center or assisted living home.
 Pack some of your students’ favorite board games to share with the seniors.
 Then ask the seniors to share some classic games with your students.
 Kids will love playing checkers, backgammon, and card games.
 Have students help you create a playlist featuring some favorite tunes from today and yesterday.
 Nothing brings the generations together like music.
 The seniors will enjoy the company of your students, and the trip might be a chance for students who don’t have grandparents nearby to bond with older people.

 Gather your eager and excited elementary class and plan an afternoon at your local animal shelter!
 Once you’ve found a shelter that allows students to visit, ask if there are any supplies your class could help re-stock—often shelters are short on blankets, sheets and towels for bedding.
 Students can help with cleaning, brushing, organizing and, of course, giving some much-needed cuddles and play time to these animals.
 We’re not sure who will be more excited about this one—the kids, the animal shelter for the help, or the kitties and puppies.